 It’s kind of understandable.
 Proponents of the legacy systems say when you’re handling sensitive financial information for millions of people, it’s better to err on the side of safe than sorry.
 Plus, the cumbersome size and sheer expense of banking operations put limits on how much they can change.
 But that mindset is shifting…slowly…but surely.
 Over the past few years, there’s been a noteworthy spike in the creation of startups that are making financial transactions easier, cheaper and even safer.

 And it’s happening across the entire financial landscape, from the way we pay our friends (can I just Venmo you?) to the source of our investment advice (robo advisors).
 The last few years have produced a steady stream of cool, new technologies that will have our grandchildren look at ATM vestibules the way we look at record players.
-The following is a deep dive into what took the FinTech revolution so long and why it’s lighting a fire under the biggest Wall Street firms.

 For decades, big banks have enjoyed a forcefield of governmental financial regulations that prevent newcomers to easily come in and disrupt their operations.
 But when the market crashed in 2008, banks created a deep hole in consumer trust and support.
-The combination of distrust in big banks and tech advancements like Cloud computing, open source, encryption and machine learning has been a perfect storm for FinTech startups to rise to the occasion.
+The combination of distrust in big banks and tech advancements like Cloud computing, open-source, encryption, and machine learning has been a perfect storm for FinTech startups to rise to the occasion.
 For instance, even though back-office automation service Firm58 was founded in 2005, it didn’t really take flight until the crash in 2008.